gpaiva00/loveme/README.md

 <br />

-Inspired by [this project](https://dribbble.com/shots/9551986-LOVEME) by Nodar Okruashvili.
+Inspired on [this project](https://dribbble.com/shots/9551986-LOVEME) by Nodar Okruashvili.